amr-elzahar/dns-apache/README.md

 </Directory>
 ```

-5. If you have SELinux in enforcing mode, you need to change the context of the `/srv/httpd` directory for the HTTP server to be able to access it:
+5. If you have SELinux in enforcing mode, you need to change the context of the `/srv/httpd` directory for the httpd server to be able to access it:

 ```
 chcon -R -t httpd_sys_content_t /srv/httpd